Epiq Ransomware – A Team Effort

 Think Before you Click

 You must always pay attention to every link you click on and every attachment you open.
 Keep in mind to hover over the links you want to access to make sure they lead where they’re supposed to lead.
-It can also help to have an automated solution guarding your e-mail communication, like our MailSentry E-mail Security.
-MailSentry E-mail Security offers protection against a wide range of cyber threats: phishing, spam, ransomware and malware, malicious attachments and malicious links.
-Email communications are the first entry point into an
+It can also help to have an automated solution guarding your e-mail communication, like our Heimdal™ Email Security.
+Heimdal™ Email Security offers protection against a wide range of cyber threats: phishing, spam, ransomware and malware, malicious attachments, and malicious links.

 Heimdal™ Email Fraud Prevention

 In terms of cybersecurity, we think it’s always a good idea to go from the hunted to the hunter and try to proactively search for malware and deal with it before it does any damage.
-We have the perfect solution for this too: our DarkLayer Guard module, present in Thor Foresight and Thor Vigilance, uses machine learning-driven intelligence for flawless threat hunting.
-Antivirus is no longer enough to keep an organization’s systems secure.
+We have the perfect solution for this too: our DarkLayer Guard module, present in Heimdal™ Threat Prevention and Heimdal™ Next-Gen Antivirus & MDM, uses machine learning-driven intelligence for flawless threat hunting.

 Heimdal™ Threat Prevention

 85% of malware is deployed through exploit kits, so an up-to-date system is crucial if you want to secure your business and avoid being the next victim of an epiq ransomware attack.
 We know that manually dealing with patches is a resource and time-consuming task, so we would highly recommend trying an automated solution for this aspect too.

 Risk Analysis and Penetration Testing